 Once done, select “Finish”.
 Depending on what you changed you may be asked if you want to restart your Pi, select “Yes” and then log back in again afterwards.

 If you want to change any settings later, you can simply rerun

-Install Mopidy and its dependencies as described in Debian/Ubuntu: Install from apt.mopidy.com.
+Install Mopidy and any Mopidy extensions you want, as described in Debian/Ubuntu.

 You can test sound output independent of Mopidy by running:

 If you hear a voice saying “Front Center”, then your sound is working.

 If you want to change your audio output setting, simply rerun